sonyarianto/imaginative-go/README.md

 ## Why Imaginative Go?
 - Ideas about achieve something with Go language
-- Plenty of working code samples (awwww, currently still not plenty, relaxxx mann)
+- Plenty of working code samples (awwww, currently still not plenty, relaxxx mann, we will add more regularly)
-- Easy to run in local (with Docker)
+- Easy to run in your local machine (with Docker)
 - You can contribute

 ## Requirements (Optional)
+- Go 1.11.x or later
-- Docker Engine (version 17.03.0 or later)
+- Docker Engine (version 18.09.x or later)
-- Docker Compose (version 1.22.0 or later)
+- Docker Compose (version 1.23.x or later)

-Docker is used since it will create additional service to mimic realistic web sample, such as query to database (SQL/NoSQL).
-Imaginative Go is using MySQL and MongoDB container with pre-populated data.
+Docker is useful if you want to run this website with all its content on your local machine.

 For those who need documentation of Docker installation, please refer to [Docker CE](https://store.docker.com/search?type=edition&offering=community) and [Docker Compose](https://docs.docker.com/compose/install/).

-> **NOTE:** `sudo` used throughout this doc, since mainly we use Linux/MacOS.
+> **NOTE:** `sudo` used throughout this doc, since mainly we use Linux/MacOS during the development.
+We test running on Windows 10 as well with Docker for Windows and Docker Toolbox and seems no problem.

 ## Usage
-#### Linux/MacOS
+#### Linux/MacOS/Windows
 ```
 git clone https://github.com/sonyarianto/imaginative-go.git
 cd imaginative-go